 Linus works for the Department in Charge Of Magical Youth, and the children on Marsyas Island are some of the most dangerous in the world.

-The House in the Cerulean Sea is at times a charming, amusing, dramatic, and heartwarming piece of fantasy fiction.
+The House in the Cerulean Sea is at times charming, amusing, dramatic, and heartwarming.

 Books with Purple in the Title